ddantasds/ddantasds.github.io/_pages/fipe.md

     ## 5: Acura Legend 3.2/3.5       1994 Gasoline       June 2018 R$ 18.343,00
     ## 6: Acura Legend 3.2/3.5       1993 Gasoline       June 2018 R$ 16.563,00

 I believe the data is pretty simple and intuitive.
-Two important points here are: (1) prices are in real (Brazilian currency); (2) price\_reference is the moment the price was \*\*calculated, in this case it was June 2018.
+Two important points here are: (1) prices are in real (Brazilian currency); (2) price\_reference is the moment the price was calculated, in this case it was June 2018.

 This information is monthly released by FIPE, a Brazilian instute.

 ### Vehicles by brand

-You can also embed plots, for example:

 ``` r
 options(repr.plot.width=10, repr.plot.height=4)